arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Project-Designing-an-HR-Database/ReadMe.md

 It was time to start coding.
 I used SQL DDL commands to create a database.
 I then populated the database with the HR dataset.
 From there, I demonstrated the effectiveness of my database by completing some SQL CRUD exercises.

 #### Step 4:
-In the last optional I used some ideas on how to make my completed project stand out from the rest - adding items like views, stored procedures, and security.
+In the last optional step, I used some ideas on how to make my completed project stand out from the rest - adding items like views, stored procedures, and security.